isaac-mason/recast-navigation-js/README.md

 > yarn build
 ```

-## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Acknowledgements

 - This would not exist without [Recast Navigation](https://github.com/recastnavigation/recastnavigation) itself!
-- The [Babylon.js Recast Extension](https://github.com/BabylonJS/Extensions/tree/master/recastjs) was used as a reference for the WASM build and the three.js extension.
+- The WASM build was based on the [Babylon.js Recast Extension](https://github.com/BabylonJS/Extensions/tree/master/recastjs)